 For graphs of precipitation, visit the Southeast Regional Climate Center (Chapel Hill, N.C) at http://www.sercc.com/climateinfo/precip_maps, where you can find maps of total precipitation and percent of normal precipitation for the past 7, 30, 60, or 90 days; or the NWS’ Advanced Hydrologic Prediction Service at http://water.weather.gov/precip/ for a map of precipitation nationwide or by state, with capability to show county boundaries, and archives available for specific days, months, or years.
-Shown below are the Southeast Regional Climate Center’s provisional (still needing verification) maps of the percent-of-normal precipitation for the previous 30 days, 60 days, and 90 days, through November 1, 2015.
+Shown below are the Southeast Regional Climate Center’s preliminary maps of the percent-of-normal precipitation for the previous 30 days, 60 days, and 90 days, through November 1, 2015.
 Please note that the scale is different for the 30-day map.

-Next, in stream flow: According to the U.S. Geological Survey WaterWatch for Virginia (online at http://waterwatch.usgs.gov/index.php?m=mv01d&r=va&w=map), monthly average stream flow values for the October 2014 at 149 stream gages in Virginia and just beyond the state border were in the normal range at about 71 percent of gages; below normal at about 3 percent; above normal at about 15 percent; and much above normal at about 11 percent.
+According to the U.S. Geological Survey WaterWatch for Virginia (online at http://waterwatch.usgs.gov/index.php?m=mv01d&r=va&w=map), monthly average stream flow values for October 2015 at 151 stream gages in Virginia and just beyond the state border were in the normal range at about 25% of gages, below normal at about 1%, above normal at about 48%, and much above normal at about 26%.
 The color-coded, flow-percentile map for this period is shown below.
 The color codes/percentile classes used by USGS to compared flows to historical records for the month are shown in the chart below the map.